gustapinto/pg_gen/README.md

 ## Usage

-1. Create a configuration file in your project root.
+1. Create a configuration file in your project root, YAML and JSON formats are supported.
 Example:
 ```yaml
 # The PostgreSQL database connection string
 dsn: "postgresql://myuser:mypassword@localhost:5432/mydb?sslmode=disable"